 Do you have to wean from the Zipadee Zip?

-The company who manufactures the Zipadee Zip has larger sizes of sleep sacks, so for that reason, as long as your baby or toddler is in the “right” size, it is not mandatory to wean from the sleep sack at all.
+The company that manufactures the Zipadee Zip has larger sizes of sleep sacks, so for that reason, as long as your baby or toddler is in the “right” size, it is not mandatory to wean from the sleep sack at all.
 After all, it’s designed to lengthen nighttime sleep in the first place.
 That’s what makes it a great swaddle transition sleep sack!
 But, there are some instances you may want to wean from it:

 - Your baby likes to suck on his or her hands – If your baby likes to suck her fingers or thumb for self-soothing, then sleeping in a zippy may actually hinder her sleep.
-Once the moro reflex has gone away, the primary motivation for the covered hands on the Zipadee Zip, then she may not like her hands covered.
+Once the Moro reflex has gone away, the primary motivation for the covered hands on the Zipadee Zip, then she may not like her hands covered.

 - Your baby uses a pacifier – For similar reasons, if your baby has a pacifier, as he gets older you may want him to be able to find and replace his own pacifier.
 It may or may not be as easy with his hands covered.